froukje/datamapu/content/posts/classical_ml/gradient_boosting_classification.md

 $$h(x_i) = \sum_{j=1}^{J_m} b_{jm} 1_{R_{jm}}(x), (2b)$$

 where $J_m$ is the number of leaves or terminal nodes of the tree, and $R_{1m}, \dots R_{J_{m}m}$ are so-called *regions*.
 The regions refer to the terminal nodes of the Decision Tree.
 We use a pruned Decision Tree, that is the terminal nodes will very likely contain several different samples.
 The prediction for each region $j$ is denoted as $b_{jm}$ in the above equation.
-We will have a look at how these predictions are determined in a bit.
+We will look at how these predictions are determined in a bit.
 The formulation is illustrated in the following plot, which should make the concept of the *regions* clearer.

 ![Gradient Boosting Terminology](/images/gradient_boosting/gb_terminology.png)
 *Terminology for Gradient Boosting with Decision Trees.*

 Now, let's consider the predictions $b_{jm}$ of each region $j$.
 In a regression problem, the final prediction is determined as the mean of the individual samples in each leaf (region).
 For a classification problem, this is a bit different.
 One possibility would be to use the majority class, that is the class that appears mostly in each leaf.
 However, for Gradient Boosting usually, a different method is chosen, which is the weighted average of the samples in each leaf (region).
-In this case, in which we predict the residuals, this defined as
+In this case, in which we predict the residuals, this is defined as

 $b_{jm} =\frac{\sum_{i\in R_{jm}} r_{im}}{|R_{jm}|}, (2c)$

 with $|R_{jm}|$ the number of samples in $R_{jm}$, and $r_{im}$ the residual for sample $i$.

 Coming back to equation (2a), we aim to find $\gamma_m$ that minimizes the loss function.
-As explained in [Wikipdia](https://en.wikipedia.org/wiki/Gradient_boosting) [1] and [Friedman (1999)](https://statweb.stanford.edu/~jhf/ftp/trebst.pdf) [2] for a Decision Tree as underlying model, this step is a bit modifed.
+As explained in [Wikipedia](https://en.wikipedia.org/wiki/Gradient_boosting) [1] and [Friedman (1999)](https://statweb.stanford.edu/~jhf/ftp/trebst.pdf) [2] for a Decision Tree as an underlying model, this step is a bit modified.
 Individual optimal values $\gamma_{jm}$ for each region $j$ are chosen, instead of a single $\gamma_{m}$ for the whole tree.
-The coefficients $b_{jm}$ can be then discarded and equation (2a) can be rewritten as
+The coefficients $b_{jm}$ can then be discarded and equation (2a) can be rewritten as

 $$\gamma_{jm} = \underset{\gamma}{\text{argmin}}\sum_{x_i \in R_{jm}} L(y_i, F_{m-1}(x_i) + \gamma).$$

-Note, that the sumation is only over the elements of the region.
+Note, that the summation is only over the elements of the region.
 Using the log-loss $L\big(y_i, p\big) = - y_i\cdot \log p - (1 - y_i)\cdot \log\big(1 - p\big)$, equation (2a) converts into

 $$\gamma_{jm} = \underset{\gamma}{\text{argmin}}\sum_{x_i \in R_{jm}} L\big(y_i, p_i\big) = \underset{\gamma}{\text{argmin}}\sum_{x_i \in R_{jm}} \Big(- y_i\cdot \log p_i - (1 - y_i)\cdot \log\big(1 - p_i\big)\Big),$$